 It is amazing what can be achieved in just two days.
 You could clear out your loft, spring clean your house or give your garden trees their Autumn trim.
 But do you believe that you could really make a significant difference to your kitchen in just one weekend?
-We do and we can prove it!
+We do and we can prove a weekend makeover is completely achievable!

 In fact we know that you can change the look and feel of your kitchen in just a few hours and at a price which will leave you smiling.
 By adding new replacement kitchen doors and handles, your kitchen can be transformed from drab and outdated to modern and bright.
 Just follow our schedule to see how it is done!